19 December 2011

 The church in our village has only one bell so every Sunday it rings a very fast toll – a “bring out your dead and make it snappy” kind of noise!
 It woke us this morning which was useful; lots to do.
 In fact I’ve had lots to do for a while so haven’t blogged much but don’t worry I have been eating.

-~ Yesterday I made one of my favourite pizzas involving roasted butternut squash but cooked too much squash.
+~ Yesterday I made roasted butternut squash and chorizo but cooked too much squash.

-~ Two days ago I made a chicken and leek pie and had some leftover puff pastry scraps – see here on how to store leftover puff pastry and other things to do with pastry scraps.
+~ Two days ago I made a chicken and leek pie and had some leftover puff pastry scraps – see here on how to store leftover puff pastry and other delicious ideas for pastry scraps.

 So this is what I came up with next ….